When you wake up on a Friday and see that your salary was automatically deposited to your bank account, that’s ACH.

 Those are just some of the ways that tens of millions of Americans use ACH, or the Automated Clearing House Network.
 Whether you know it as Direct Deposit, direct pay or electronic check, ACH is at your service handling everything from Social Security and salaries to mortgage and credit card payments and more.
 Just set it and forget it—no more worrying about getting payments in on time.

-In fact, in 2018 ACH moved nearly 23 billion electronic payments, making the ACH Network one of the largest, safest and most reliable payment systems in the world.
+In fact, in 2019 ACH moved 24.7 billion electronic payments, making the ACH Network one of the largest, safest and most reliable payment systems in the world.

 What are the advantages of ACH?
 Take Direct Deposit via ACH as an example: